thanhdevapp/jetbrains-reset-trial-evaluation-mac/README.md

-# The scripts resets Intellij IDEA trial period but keeps settings, logs and cache
+# The script resets Intellij IDEA trial period but keeps settings, logs and cache

 Please use it in study purpose only